 Everyone in the industry has an obligation to fight dirty pharma.
 And the U.S. government will pay large cash awards for those who come forward with the right information.
 You do not need to be a U.S. citizen to collect a whistleblower award.

-Do you have knowledge of adulterated or impure products made by Emcure Pharmaceuticals?
+Interested in learning more?
+Visit our FDA whistleblower and cGMP fraud pages Do you have knowledge of adulterated or impure products made by Emcure Pharmaceuticals?
 Please give us a call.
 All inquiries are completely confidential and protected by the attorney – client privilege.
-For more information contact attorney Brian Mahany at or by telephone at (US) 414-704-6731 (direct).
+For more information contact attorney Brian Mahany at or by telephone at (US) (direct).

 MahanyLaw – America’s Whistleblower Lawyers